chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 # DELIVER (INDIVIDUALLY)

-At the end of the session, deliver an image file in .png format (File > Export as image) of the network you created and edited.
+At the end of the session, deliver a single image file in .png format (File > Export as image) of the network you created and edited.